How Many Cryptos Have Failed? List of Dead Coins That Went Bust

 1. Luna (LUNA)

-As an algorithmic stablecoin, LUNA was used to stabilize and defend the peg.
+LUNA was used to stabilize and defend the peg as an algorithmic stablecoin.
 However, the Terra Foundation was unable to regain the peg, and eventually, the price of both UST and LUNA collapsed.
 LUNA was quickly removed from most exchanges.
-The fall of LUNA remains one of the biggest, if not the biggest cryptocurrency failure in the history of the crypto market.
-It was so large that it was dubbed ‘Mt.
-Gox 2.0’ by members of the crypto community.
+The fall of LUNA remains one of the biggest, if not the biggest, cryptocurrency failures in the history of the crypto market.
+It was so large that members of the crypto community dubbed it ‘Mt.
+Gox 2.0’.

 2. TerraUSD (UST)